-- (c) Immediately perform 5 cycles of CPR between shocks, then initiate analysis of rhythm. - (d) If patient remains pulseless, continue this cycle of CPR and shocks until the patient regains a pulse, the AED prompt states "no shock advised" or ALS arrives. - (3) Repeat the above sequence for a total of two additional cycles if indicated. - (4) If shock is not indicated and the patient remains in cardiac arrest: - (a) Perform CPR for 1 minute. - (b) Initiate analysis of rhythm. - (c) If shock is indicated, see "If shock is indicated" section above. - (d) If shock is not indicated, continue CPR and transport. - (5) If shock is not indicated and patient regains pulse, treat per altered mental status protocol.
+- (c) Immediately perform 5 cycles of CPR between shocks, then initiate analysis of rhythm. - (d) If patient remains pulseless, continue this cycle of CPR and shocks until the patient regains a pulse, the AED prompt states "no shock advised" or ALS arrives. - (3) No more than 3 stacked shocks (9) or 4 single new device shocks via AED without medical consultation. - (4) If shock is not indicated and the patient remains in cardiac arrest: - (a) Perform 5 cycles of CPR. - (b) Initiate analysis of rhythm. - (c) If shock is indicated, see "If shock is indicated" section above. - (d) If shock is not indicated, continue CPR and transport. - (5) If shock is not indicated and patient regains pulse, treat per altered mental status protocol.